Yelanda Wong is grateful for CMAA

 She is active in Chinese community in Chicago and participates in several Buddhist institutions.
 She used to receive her social services benefits from an Asian agency in Chinatown but wasn’t really satisfied, therefore about 15 years ago she was recommended to Chinese Mutual Aid Association (CMAA) by someone she knew.

-During conversation with Peter Wong, CMAA social service worker, Yelanda expressed gratitude to be part of CMAA.
+During a conversation with Peter Wong, a CMAA social service worker, Yelanda expressed gratitude to be part of CMAA.
 Yelanda said “I am so grateful that I was recommended to go to CMAA.
 Mr. Wong is such a nice leader and always supports and provides solutions to the low-income population with empathy, ears and patience.”

 She also added “When Vietnamese and Chinese immigrants in South and North Chinatown ask me for recommendations for social services in Chicago, I tell them CMAA is a one-stop-shop for providing immigrant services”.